Leah1977/Fit_Time_MS4/README.md

 ### I have used Balsamique to draw up 3-page wireframes for Mobile, iPad and Desktop.

 ### Click here for a link to the Wireframes [Balsamique FamilyFavs](static/images/fit_time_wireframes.pdf)

+## Project Goals.

+### This project provides a back-end user-centric web application.
+It is intended to provide a space where the user can purchase sports apparell, sign up for classes and get nutritional information.

+* To allow the user to shop securely online.

+* To allow the user to edit their shopping bag.

+* To allow the user to delete previously added items from their shopping bag.

+## Strategy

+### This website is for users shop online.

+* I want to provide an application for users to shop securely online.

+* I want the site to be intuitive.

+* I want the user to navigate the site with ease.

+## User Story 1

+### What do I expect to find on a sports app?

+1. I expect to be able to navigate around the app with ease.

+2. I expect to be able to search for items to buy.

+3. I would expect the app to be visually appealing.

+5. I would like to be able to edit my shopping bag.

+6. I would like the site to be informative.

+## User Story 2

+  As a website user, I want the app to be easy to use.
+I would expect to be able to register and for my details to be secure and safe.

+### What do I expect to find on a web application?

+1. Can I view my shopping bag?

+2. Can I edit my shopping bag?

+3. Can I delete items from my shopping bag?

+## User Story 3

+### Would this app be suitable for younger family members?

+1. Is the website suitable for all family members?

+2. Is it easy to navigate?

+3. What age is the app intended?

+As a user, I would like to be able to edit my shopping bag.

+## User Story 4

+### Would this app have a good range of items?

+1. Is the app easy to navigate?

+2. Are there educational advantages to this app?

+As a user, I would like to share my experiences and opinions of items bought.

+As a first time user, I would expect

+•   A registration option.

+•   A login option.

+•   Good Graphics

+•   A good variety of items to buy.

+•   A search option

+As a returning user, I would expect

+•   A login option to create a user profile.

+•   My profile page is to be private for my use.

+•   Updated content.

+As a designer, I would expect

+•   All buttons to be working

+•   All links to be active

+•   To be able to navigate through the site with ease

+•   To have a 404 page to return users to the home page.

+•   Striking colours to engage the user

+•   To be able to add or delete categories.

+*   To be able to add or delete products.

+With these user stories in mind, I put together some wireframes.
+I included all the primary requirements and issues that were raised from my user story research.